pauliceia/vgiws/doc/api/import.md

     - 409 (Conflict): It was not possible to find the EPSG of the Shapefile.
     - 409 (Conflict): Invalid .prj.
     - 409 (Conflict): Conflict of f_table_name.
 The table name is a reserved word.
 Please, rename it.
-    - 409 (Conflict): The shapefile has the version or changeset_id attribute.
-Please, rename it.
+    - 409 (Conflict): The Shapefile has the 'version' or 'changeset_id' attribute.
+Please, rename them.
     - 409 (Conflict): Shapefile is not inside the default city of the project.
     - 500 (Internal Server Error): Problem when to import the Shapefile.
 OGR was not able to import.
     - 500 (Internal Server Error): Problem when to import the Shapefile.
 OGR was not able to import.    - 500 (Internal Server Error): Some geometries of the Shapefile are with problem.
 Please, verify them and try to import again later.